-In order to have well-painted walls, you should start out with a smooth surface.
-Sanding down the walls helps to level out uneven spackle, flatten nail holes, and create a universally flat surface.
-Use fine-grit sandpaper on a sanding pole and begin sanding from the baseboard to the ceiling as you start off.
-Next, sand horizontally along the ceiling and the baseboard.
-Just be sure to sand gently—too much pressure can cause damage to the surface.
-If you’re also dealing with cracks, holes and gaps between areas such as the walls and the baseboards, using a sealant or caulk can easily fix it.
-Painter’s Pro caulk
+For well-painted walls, it’s best to start with a smooth, even surface.
+Sanding down the walls helps to level out uneven spackle, flatten nail holes and create a universally flat surface.
+Use fine-grit sandpaper on a sanding pole and begin sanding from the baseboard to the ceiling.

-Cured sealant is resistant to stain-causing mold and mildew.
-Regular cleaning of the cured sealant is required however, as soap or other residue can cause secondary mold & mildew growth.
+2Fully cured sealant is resistant to stain-causing mold and mildew.
+Regular cleaning of the sealant is required, however, as soap and other residue may cause secondary mold and mildew growth.

 3Based on ASTM C-920, TYPE-S, NS, CLASS 25 analysis, product can span gaps of up to 2″ wide and 1/2″ deep with over 600% stretch and 25% joint movement.